 This is a closeup of the mechanics doing their thing, discussing what they're going to do this coming weekend.

 I made the track crossing out of toothpicks then stained them with Acrylic Oak.
 I sloped the gravel on both sides of the track so that vehicles can cross over to the roundhouse.
 The barrier behind the Dodge Power Wagon was installed to prevent someone from driving up under the shade tree, it is made from old rail.

 Rear view of the Dodge Power Wagon and the guard rail preventing vehicles from driving on to the grass.
 The roundhouse base next to the wall will be covered with dirt, grass and weeds.

-This is a closeup of the side building that the Gandy Dancers Work out of.
+This is the siding used for parking a locomotive outside the roundhouse with a closeup of the side building that the Gandy Dancers Work out of.
 I still have a lot of work to do on this section.
 Note the leaning power pole with the wires hanging.

 This is a good shot of my roundhouse.
 The top row of windows look smoked up with black crayon on them.

 I will have to climb on top of my layout to finish the scenery in the area of the turnouts that feed the turntable.
 The Top Side Creeper will get me to the trees from the front and the side.
 I have some 4" foam that I put on the layout so that I don't damage the track when I have to get on top of it.